 customer_id_newhave the same value after the copy finishes.

 source_id_oldis the old payment method ID from the sharing account, and

 source_id_newis the new payment method ID from the recipient account.

 Source account data remains intact.
 We recommend keeping the original source account as a backup for your data.

 The recipient account must be an activated account.
 To activate the account, log in to the Dashboard and follow the prompts at the top-left of the home screen to activate payments.

-Deleted customers from the sharing account can’t be copied to the recipient account.
-After a Customer has been deleted, there’s no way to restore that customer.
+You can’t copy deleted customers from the sharing account to the recipient account.
+After you delete a Customer, there’s no way to restore that customer.

-Accounts can perform up to five copies per day.
-Copies to unauthorized accounts are limited to one copy, until the recipient account authorizes the first copy request.
+Accounts can perform up to 50 copies per day.
+Stripe limits copies to unauthorized accounts to one copy until the recipient account authorizes the first copy request.